Auzzy/pyinq/docs/src/source/discovery.rst

                 results = [module() for module in suite] after_result,halt = runner.run_fixture(suite.after)

 Note the use of the special method ``run_fixture``.
 It is used for a few reasons.
 First off, it allows proper handling of any errors or asserts that may appear in a fixture.
 This includes returning a report on the success of any included asserts.
 Secondly, it allows the fixture to signal the test to stop, such as in the case of a failed assert.
-So while you may simply run ``suite.before()``, you lose out on some of PyInq's benefits by doing so.

 I've realized this process is a bit uglier than necessary.
 As such, although I don't expect this to be a common use-case, I plan to clean it up in coming versions.